 What is colic?

-- Muscle cramps (spasmodic colic)
+- Muscle spasms in the wall of the intestine (spasmodic colic)

 What are the signs of colic?

 Due to their stoic nature, donkeys usually show less dramatic signs of colic than those seen in horses.
 A donkey with colic may simply become dull and unwilling to eat.
 However, less dramatic signs do not mean the donkey is in less pain.

 - Lack of appetite or refusing to eat

 - Weight shifting, usually between the hind legs